tin-/teckit/README.md

 Use of TEC instead of passive power resistor serve dual purpose.
 If desired chamber temperature above the ambient, it will be used as a heater, and outside heatsink will be cooled.
 If desired temperature is below current box temperature, then controller will use TEC as cooling element and will regulate current flow to bring temperature down, heating up external radiator.

-With some care in construction and good thermal insulation of all metal box surfaces from ambient air relative stability of temperature inside the chamber can be maintained at level +/-0.01C over hours long periods.
+With some care in construction and good thermal insulation of all metal box surfaces from ambient air relative stability of temperature inside the chamber can be maintained at level +/-0.01 °C over hours long periods.

 To make it even better/faster performing system small liquid cooling closed loop system can be used, like [this one](https://www.newegg.com/Product/Product.aspx?Item=9SIA6ZP8K82987) instead of fan-sink on external "hot" side of the TEC.
 It is much easier to insulate whole chamber together with pump and coldplate, instead of fiddling with fansink flow.
 With such liquid cooler and 40W generic TEC element (+12V 4A rating) temperature range +8C to +70C was easily achievable.